mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 That is not a problem of recursion as is, but a problem of computers, so use recursion as a mathematician but think about it when engineering.

-## Conclusion
+## Solution Tree Feature

-A typescript module was designed and developed to render a xy-axis and then the solutions' tree required.
-The HTML 5 Canvas API was used to achieve the main objective.
-A detailed analysis regarding recursion was given and also several recommendations and references to the reader.
+This case study for the feature `Solution Tree | MRM | 2DP Repsymo Solver` is taken to obtain insight and then employ the machine replacement model and the HTML5 Canvas API to address the modeling and design of this feature into a typescript module providing rendering for $$XY-axis$$ and the solution tree.

-Similar triangles were applied to position the node labels.
-For fixing and optimizing the recursive tree traversal rendering, standard memoization with a `Set` was applied.
+Basic trigonometry is needed to render some elements, like similar triangles which are useful to position the node labels.

-An introduction with further scope of the machine replacement model was given as a value-added to the reader.
+Standard memoization with a `Set` helps to fix and optimize the recursive tree traversal rendering and detailed analysis on the recursion used as well as further insight on how this feature is evolving in the Repsymo Solver complements the understanding of this topic.